Protegus/SecureSign.js/README.md

-class | Will return the class of your securesign account | `Client.class` total | Will return the total amount of certificates created under your account | `Client.total` allowed | Will return the total amount of certificates allowed to be issued under your account | `Client.allowed`
+class | Will return the class of your securesign account | `Client.class` total | Will return the total amount of certificates created under your account | `Client.total` allowed | Will return the total amount of certificates allowed to be issued under your account | `Client.allowed` promo | Will return a boolean whether or not you have promo's activated...(I think) | `Client.promo` usedPromoKeys | Will return an array of all the used promo keys under your account | `Client.usedPromoKeys`

+k testing